smarthomej/addons/bundles/org.smarthomej.binding.knx/README.md

 ## Supported Things

 The KNX binding supports two types of bridges, and one type of things to access the KNX bus.
-There is an *ip* bridge to connect to KNX IP Gateways, and a *serial* bridge for connection over a serial port to a host-attached gateway.
+There is an `ip` bridge to connect to KNX IP Gateways, and a `serial` bridge for connection over a serial port to a host-attached gateway.

 ## Bridges

-The following two bridge types are supported.
 Bridges don't have channels on their own.

 ### IP Gateway

 The IP Gateway is the most commonly used way to connect to the KNX bus.
-At its base, the *ip* bridge accepts the following configuration parameters:
+At its base, the `ip` bridge accepts the following configuration parameters:

 | Name                | Required     | Description                                                                                                  | Default value                                        |
 |---------------------|--------------|--------------------------------------------------------------------------------------------------------------|------------------------------------------------------|